 This is a guide to the deployments panel in the dashboard.
 For an instructional walkthrough of deploying DNSFilter on your network, see our Site Deployment Guide.

 Adding a Site is the quickest way to be protected by DNSFilter.

-A Site is considered a single, physical location (or “network”), which usually has one IP address, but may have more if utilizing multiple internet connections, or if you’re a larger organization with an IP subnet.
+A Site is considered a single, physical location (or “network”), which usually has one static IP address but may have more if utilizing multiple internet connections or if you’re a larger organization with an IP subnet.
 If you do not have a static IP, then you can set it up using a Dynamic DNS entry.
 We explain this in our article here.

-You can start protecting your network by adding a Site to the Dashboard, which should contain a friendly name (ex: NYC Office), at least one IP address/hostname, and a physical address.
+You can start protecting your network by adding a Site to the Dashboard, which should contain a friendly name (e.g., NYC Office), at least one IP address/hostname, and a physical address.

 IP Subnets / CIDR Blocks